fruit-testbed/p2p-update/README.md

 **agent.py** must be running to process received torrents, however, clients can still establish peer-to-peer sessions without it.
 This script reconstructs a received `sendTorrentFile` payload from another peer into a valid torrent file and an MD5 hash string - the torrent file will be automatically added to `transmission-remote` ready for immediate downloading only if the MD5 hash received is the same as the hash value calculated for the reconstructed torrent file (ie. both the sender and the receiver assert this file contains the same data).
 If a completed download is a puppet manifest, it will be automatically applied to the system.

+System calls to `transmission-remote` require valid rpc authentication details (`rpc-username` and `rpc-password`).
+Lines 119, 125 and 135 of **agent.py** need the `[USERNAME]:[PASSWORD]` sections of these commands replaced with this information (the single quotations marks should both remain).
+The default combination is `transmission:transmission`, but this should be changed for additional security according to the steps in the Transmission [setup guide](https://github.com/fruit-testbed/p2p-update/blob/master/transmission-items/setup.md "Transmission setup guide").

 In a separate terminal instance or as a background process, run the script using:

 `$ python agent.py`